-The carrying value of derivatives relating to this judgement at the reporting date was a net asset of £67.4 million.
-Refer to Note 10(e) C2.1(ii) for further details on the interest rate swaps and Note 10(e) C3 for further details on the CPI inflation swaps.
+The carrying value of derivatives relating to this judgement at the reporting date was a liability of £53.9 million.
+Refer to Note 11(e) C3 for further details.

 OTHER JUDGEMENTS IN APPLYING THE GROUP'S ACCOUNTING POLICIES

 Consideration of climate change